0ddjob/Commodore_VIC20/Internal_8KB/README.md

 In its unexpanded state we should ignore all other combinations of A10 to A12.

-I used [grok](/Internal_8KB/grok.md) to help with designing the chip select logic for the 6264, and the implementation code for a [GAL](/Internal_8KB/GAL/blk0_exp.pld).<br>
+I used [grok](/Internal_8KB/grok.md) to help with designing the chip select logic for the 6264, and the implementation code for a [PLD](/Internal_8KB/PLD/blk0_exp.pld).<br>

 The daughterboard is designed to plug in to the VIC's motherboard where two of the original 2114 chips were located - expectation is that all ten 2114 chips are removed, and two replaced with an IC socket.

-The board itself is quite simple, using just the 6264 RAM chip and a GAL chip for the chip select logic.<br>
+The board itself is quite simple, using just the 6264 RAM chip and a PLD chip for the chip select logic.<br>

 Some wires need to be connected from the board to a [few other places](/Internal_8KB/Images/VIC-20_internal_RAM_layout.png) on the VIC's board to pick up required signals:<br>
 - VA10 from UC4 (74LS138) pin 1